MMK21Hub/hide-and-squeak/README.md

 - Run `yarn run db:push` to update the database
 - Run `yarn run db:studio` to examine the database contents using Prisma Studio (web UI)

+### Test the Dockerfile

+1. Create a `.env` file in the root of the repo, using [`deployment/downloads/env.example`](deployment/downloads/env.example) as a template
+1. In the root of the repo: `docker compose up --build`
+1. Hopefully it builds without errors and the app will work on port 3010

 ## AI usage statement

 The following kinds of AI assistance have been used to for this project:

 - GitHub Copilot's tab-completion and edit predictions
 - Asking ChatGPT to compare different available framework/library/other technology choices
+- Asking ChatGPT for help with debugging Docker issues
 - ChatGPT scaffolded a basic `schema.prisma` file which was then modified

 None of the prose in the app, or documentation, has been written or rewritten by AI.